zimmerman-team/DX/prepopulate-data/README.md

+# Prepopulate Data

-# This folder holds data to be populated for the public
+This folder holds public assets data to be populated for guest users.

+## Generate

-## To generate data run the backup.sh script
+To generate the data run the backup script [backup.sh](../scripts/backup.sh)

+## Populate

-## To populate run the prepopulate script
+To Populate the data run the prepopulate script [prepopulate.sh](../scripts/prepopulate.sh)